The candidates on this list are the intended Gold Directors from the Gold Member companies who are running for election as Gold Director Selectors.

 My "day job" is as CTO for Piston Cloud Computing, the makers of the first commercial OpenStack software product.

 Simon has been a Gold Member Director since the Foundation was established in 2012.
-He Chairs the Committee of the Board that provides guidance to companies considering Gold Membership, and is a member of the Compensation Committee and Elections committee.
+He Chairs the Committee of the Board that provides guidance to companies considering Platinum or Gold Membership, and is a member of the Compensation Committee and Elections committee.

 His prescient views on the profound disruption caused by cloud computing have made Randy Bias one of the industry’s most influential voices.
 He is an evangelist who was among the first to articulate the generational transition of IT from mainframe to enterprise computing and then to cloud in addition to popularizing the cloud server "pets vs. cattle" meme.